nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 We are using `java.util.logging` package for logging.
 The `LogsCenter` class is used to manage the logging levels and logging destinations.

-* The logging level can be controlled using the `logLevel` setting in the configuration file (See [Configuration](#configuration))
+* The logging level can be controlled using the `logLevel` setting in the configuration file.
+  (See [Configuration](#configuration))
-* The `Logger` for a class can be obtained using `LogsCenter.getLogger(Class)` which will log messages according to the specified logging level
+* The `Logger` for a class can be obtained using `LogsCenter.getLogger(Class)` which will log messages according to the specified logging level.
-* Currently log messages are output through: `Console` and to a `.log` file.
+* The log messages are output through: `Console` and to a `.log` file.

 **Logging Levels**